 Master of Arts in Special Education for Certified Teachers Admission Requirements

-- 3.0 grade point average.
-If the applicant's grade point average is below that of a 3.0, the applicant may be accepted on a probationary basis.
-If probationary status is granted, a formal review will be conducted by the program director after completion of the first three courses where a 3.0 average must be maintained or the applicant will not be able to continue the program.
+- Bachelor's degree from a regionally accredited institution with an average GPA of 3.0 on a 4.0 scale.
+If your grade point average is below that of a 3.0, you may be accepted on a probationary basis.
+If probationary status is granted, a formal review will be conducted by the program director after completion of the first three courses, in which a 3.0 average must be maintained or you will not be able to continue the program.

-- Passing a National Background Check (Criminal Activity and Sex Offender); completed after admission.
+- Pass a National Background Check (Criminal Activity and Sex Offender); completed after admission.